Learning Peer Influence Probabilities with Linear Contextual Bandits

 Influence occurs when the action of one user affects the actions of other users in a social network, spreading information, behaviors, and attitudes.
 Influence is an important driver of user behavior in many digital platforms, including social media, e-commerce, and content platforms~\cite{hollebeek-ir-2023, kuang-mis-2019, xu-tm-2022}.
 Influence probability, the extent to which one user can influence another, varies with users’ network positions, connections, and individual traits.
 For example, in a social network, sharing a recommendation can result in adoption by some friends and in lack of interest by others.
 Predicting and leveraging these heterogeneous influence probabilities is very important for understanding information diffusion processes and for improving the effectiveness of viral marketing strategies.

 Estimating influence probabilities from correlations between user actions is challenging because correlations can be attributed to other potential sources, such as homophily, confounding factors, and mere coincidence~\cite{anagnostopoulos-kdd-2008, shalizi-smr-2011}.
 Homophily refers to the tendency of similar individuals to form connections and exhibit similar behaviors~\cite{newman-pr-2003}.
 Confounding factors, on the other hand, can simultaneously affect the formation of friendships and subsequent actions~\cite{shalizi-smr-2011,marlow-ht-2006}.
-Peer influence probabilities are higher among strong ties than weak ties, as individuals with stronger connections are more likely to influence each other~\cite{frenzen-jcr-1993}.
-Tie strengths have been estimated from correlations~\cite{goyal-wsdm-2010,kutzkov-kdd-2013,saito-kes-2008} but without disentangling their source.
-Nevertheless, many current influence-learning methods~\cite{goyal-wsdm-2010, kutzkov-kdd-2013,saito-kes-2008, subbian-wsdm-2016, zhang-aaai-2017, zhang-www-2019, chakraborty-wsdm-2023} rely on correlational or observational data, which are inherently non-causal.
+Many influence-learning methods~\cite{goyal-wsdm-2010, kutzkov-kdd-2013,saito-kes-2008, subbian-wsdm-2016, zhang-aaai-2017, zhang-www-2019, chakraborty-wsdm-2023} do not disentangle these sources of correlations from true influence.